mosip/documentation/docs/Secure-Biometric-Interface-Specification.md

 	* https://www.commoncriteriaportal.org/files/ppfiles/pp0035a.pdf
 	* https://www.commoncriteriaportal.org/files/ppfiles/pp0084a_pdf.pdf

-##### Category: Tamper
+##### System/Device Level Tamper (optional)
-* For SBI 2.0 level compliance the FTM should support tamper evidence.
-Tamper responsiveness is recommended for the whole device/system.
+System/Device Level Tamper Responsiveness is recommended (not mandatory).
+In this case, FTM should be capable of showcasing Tamper Responsiveness (keys must be erased) against a tamper at the system/device level.

 #### Threats to Protect
 The FTM should protect against the following threats.